M66B/XPrivacyLua/README.md

 Hide or fake?

 * Hide: return empty list
-* Fake: return empty or fixed fake value
+* Fake: return empty or fake value

 It is possible to add custom restriction definitions, see [this FAQ](https://github.com/M66B/XPrivacyLua/blob/master/FAQ.md#FAQ8) for details.